Fort Boyard (fortification): Later use and restoration

 In 1950 it was made a listed building, and in 1961 was sold to Charente Maritime Regional Council.

 Sold in 1962 at auction to a Belgian dentist, it attracted attention as a location for filming The Last Adventure, starring Alain Delon, Lino Ventura and Joanna Shimkus in 1967 and again in 1981 for TV game show La Chasse aux Trésors.

 Acquired in 1988 by producer Jacques Antoine, it was transferred to the Charente-Maritime département for €1 under the condition of financed restoration in order to host the new game show Fort Boyard.
 It has been used as the location for the filming of both the French and international versions of the TV game show of the same name each year since 1990.

 In 1989, the reconstruction of the fort began in preparation for hosting the game show.
 An access platform for the berth of ships was built 25 metres from it (the old fort pier was destroyed long ago).
 The fort was completely cleared of a huge layer of guano (50 cm thick).
+The fort is also accessible by air via a wooden helipad built in 1991 on the northeast part of the terrace, allowing a helicopter to land there.
+Originally intended to be replaced by a larger structure offset on the northern rim of the fortress, it was ultimately rebuilt identically and in the same location in April 2018.
 In 1996, artillery platforms were also restored.
 However, the fort was still exposed to damage from the sea.
 Therefore, in 1998, additional restoration work was carried out.
 The outer walls were completely cleaned and the sealing of the terrace completed.
 The final stage was the restoration of a central courtyard, which was completed in early 2004.